Tofu: Enzyme coagulants

 Contemporary tofu manufacturers may choose to use one or more of these coagulants since each plays a role in producing the desired texture in the finished tofu.
 Different textures result from different pore sizes and other microscopic features in the tofu produced using each coagulant.
 The coagulant mixture is dissolved in water, and the solution is then stirred into boiled soy milk until the mixture curdles into a soft gel.

 Coagulants are typically added at concentrations between 1.5 and 5.0 g/kg.
 In all coagulants consisting of calcium or magnesium salts, the positive double-bonded ions of the calcium or magnesium are responsible for the coagulation of the soy proteins which become part of the tofu, thereby enhancing its nutritional value.
 Only 1 part per 1000 of the tofu eaten is coagulant; most of the coagulant reacts with soy protein and is broken down into ions.
-The non-reactive portion dissolves in the whey and is discarded.
+The non-reactive portion dissolves in the soy whey and is discarded.